RocketshipApp/color-test-docs/README.md

 # Pizza Pets & Color-Test Collection APIs

-Welcome to the repository for the **Pizza Pets** and **Color-Test** collection APIs, which demonstrate dynamic and evolving NFT-like Ordinal collections.
+Welcome to the repository for the **Pizza Pets** and **Color-Test** collection APIs, which demonstrate dynamic and evolving Ordinal collections.
 These systems are part of a research and development effort behind the **[Pizza Pets](https://pizzapets.fun)** game, where in-game pets evolve over time based on Bitcoin block events.

 ## Overview